scottbez1/splitflap/README.md

 ![pcb rendering](renders/splitflap-brd.png)

 The PCB layout is designed to fit within the 5cm x 5cm bounds for a number of low-cost PCB manufacturers (e.g. Seeed Studio), and can be populated in two separate configurations (since many low-cost PCB manufacturers have a minimum order of identical PCBs):

-1. As a 4-channel driver board, with ATmega32U4, ULN2003s, USB, etc
+1. As a 4-channel driver board, with ATmega32U4, 3x ULN2003, USB, etc
-1. As a home sensor board for a single character, with GP2S60 and 3-pin connector
+1. As a home sensor board for a single character, with GP2S60 IR reflectance sensor and 3-pin connector

 This way, with an order of 5 identical PCBs you can populate a single 4-channel driver board and four home sensor boards for a complete electronics set for 4 split-flap units.

 ![pcb 3d rendering](renders/splitflap-brd-3d.png)

 ### Driver Firmware ###
-TODO.
-Eventually the driver firmware will be a standalone avr-gcc project, using [LUFA](http://www.fourwalledcubicle.com/LUFA.php) for USB serial emulation.
-For testing purposes in the meantime there is some basic Arduino code for an Arduino Mega under `arduino/splitflap/splitflap.ino`.
+The driver firmware is written using Arduino (targeting the Arduino Micro board which is based on the ATmega32U4) and is available at `arduino/splitflap/splitflap.ino`.
+To avoid the need for an ICSP programmer to flash the Arduino bootloader, the plan is to compile using Arduino (Sketch -> Export compiled binary) but install the .hex file using `dfu-programmer` via the stock bootloader.

+So far there is some initial progress on an open-loop controller that accepts letters over USB serial and uses a simplistic stepper driver with precomputed acceleration ramps, but it is under very active development.

 ## License ##
 This project is licensed under Apache v2.